Piplup7575/bookmarkletscripts/README.md

 closes popupbrowser when run

 **snake.js**
-use this and it opens a iframe on your page to a snake game, use wasd or arrow keys to control
+use this and it opens a iframe on your page to a snake game, use arrow keys to control, closes when you die

 **cloakschoology.js**
 when run, changes favicon and title of page to look like the home page of schoology, but doesn't change the url